rhoai-mlops/lab-instructions/docs/4-the-sound-check/1-enable-monitoring.md

     ![model-metrics-dashboard.png](./images/model-metrics-dashboard.png)

 2. There are other metrics that the runtime exposes and OpenShift collects out of the box.
 You can run queries for the existing metrics easily with `promql`, a query language for Prometheus, and then decide if there are more metrics you would like to visualize.

-On the `OpenShift Console` > `Developer` view go to `Observe`, it should show basic health indicators just like `OpenShift AI Dashboard`.
+    On the `OpenShift Console`, go to `Observe`, it should show basic resource usage metrics.

     ![model-metrics-dashboard-2.png](./images/model-metrics-dashboard-2.png)

     There are multiple dashboards already ready for you to observe your deployed model `jukebox`.
 Generate some traffic by using the Jukebox UI and check here!

 3. You can also query Prometheus by using promql query language to get some info about successful requests to `jukebox` in your test environment.

-    While you are in the `<USER_NAME>-test` project, go to  `Metrics` tab and paste the below query and hit `Enter`.
+    While you are in the `<USER_NAME>-test` project, go to `Observe` > `Metrics`  and paste the below query and hit `Enter`.

     ```bash
     ovms_requests_success{interface="REST"}